OT

 Why This Happens at All

 The short version: Windows and Unix-based operating systems (macOS, Linux) evolved completely separately, and they handle environment variables differently at the shell level.
-There's no technical reason one is better — they just made different choices decades ago, and we're still dealing with the consequences in 2026.

 On Windows